361.3 Deductions---SSI Related

 Impairment related work expenses include, but are not limited to, the following:

-Example: An attendant helps a individual when she gets ready for work and when she comes home from work which takes about two hours a day.
-The rest of the attendant’s eight hour day is spent cleaning the individual’s house.
+Example: An attendant helps an individual when she gets ready for work and when she comes home from work, which takes about two hours a day.
+The rest of the attendant’s eight-hour day is spent cleaning the individual’s house.
 Only 1/4 of the attendant's daily wages are deducted as an impairment related work expense.

-NOTE: A drug or medical service used as an impairment-related work expense may not be used again as a medical expense when determining a individual’s eligibility for MA.
+NOTE: A drug or medical service used as an impairment-related work expense may not be used again as a medical expense when determining an individual’s eligibility for MA.

-5. Work expenses of a individual who is blind.
+2. Work expenses of an individual who is blind.
 This deduction is given to each employed individual who is blind and who:

 The deduction must be allowed for the following expenses: